AnjalantNelson/Total-Recall/README.md

 ### A. Talk about it:
 What are the things in an array called?

+// things in arrays are called elements.

 Do Arrays guarantee those things will be in order?

+// yes, non-alphabetical

 What real-life thing could you model with an array?

+// anything that needs to be listed

 ### B. Easy Does It
 Create an array that contains three quotes and store it in a variable called quotes